Ocram95/pcap_injector/README.md

 - ```-r PCAP``` it specifies the .pcap file to read and parse.
 - ```-f FIELD``` it specifies the target field to inspect.
 The available fields are: Flow Label (FL), Traffic Class (TC), Hop Limit (HL), and TIMING.
 - ```-p PACKETS``` it specifies the number of packets to extract.
 - ```-b BITS``` it specifies the number of bits to extract.
-It is strongly recommendend in the case of the 20-bit Flow Label field, otherwise is optional.
+It is strongly recommended in the case of the 20-bit Flow Label field, otherwise is optional.
 - ```-i IMAGE``` it specifies whether to extract an image.

 Similar commands are used for the bulk mode: